San Francisco Center for the Book: Exhibitions

-The first exhibition of 2012 was "Paper Space: Kota Ezawa," with work by 2011 Imprint Artist in Residence Kota Ezawa, coinciding with an exhibition of new work by the artist at Haines Gallery, San Francisco.
-"Left to Chance: The Accidental Book Art," curated by Hanna Regev, opens February 17, 2012.

 Community

 As a non-profit organization, SFCB has maintained an essential role in providing for the local arts community.
-It offers a number of volunteering opportunities year-round as well as internships, and has maintained a book arts youth education program since 1996.
+It offers a number of volunteering opportunities year-round as well as internships.
 Field trips focus primarily on providing workshops for K-12 and college students, adults, and classroom teachers.
-They also offer half and full day corporate activity workshops.
+They also offer half and full day corporate team building workshops.
 The facility serves as a venue for the activities of other book arts organizations in the Bay Area, including the Pacific Center for the Book Arts and The Hand Bookbinders of California.